 - Remove lid and reduce heat to medium.
 Add a candy thermometer to the side of the pan.
 Slowly add the cream, a little bit at a time, making sure that the mixture does not stop bubbling.
 DO NOT stir.
 Cook until candy reaches 260 degrees on a candy thermometer or forms a hard ball when tested in cold water

-- Remove candy from heat and immediately pour onto a very cold buttered marble slab.
-DO NOT scrap the insides of the pan.
+- Remove candy from heat, and immediately pour onto a very cold buttered marble slab.
+DO NOT scrape the insides of the pan.
 Drizzle the vanilla over the surface of the candy.
 Using a metal spatula, turn each long side of the candy inward.
 Flip the candy over to cool the top side.

 - Yields: About 2 pounds

 - If you’ve never made this candy, take a moment to look at the illustrated steps above this recipe, before attempting to make it.
 It’s really not hard…it just takes a few minutes and a little patience, but it is so worth it.